wp-plugins/coolclock/readme.txt

 secondDecoration: { lineWidth: 1, startAt: 70, radius: 4, fillColor: "red", color: "red", alpha: 1 }
 `

-These parameters are the ones from the swissRail skin.
+2. These parameters are the ones from the swissRail skin.
 Now go and change some parameter values like lineWidth or start/endAt points.
 The numbers refer to a percentage of the radius, so startAt: 0, endAt: 50 means a line from the center to 50% of the way to the edge.
 Alpha means the transparency of the element where alpha: 1 means solid.
 For example alpha: 0.5 means 50% transparent.

-No copy your modified parameters into the field **Custom skin parameters:** and save the widget.
-Reload your website front page (or wherever the clock is visible) to see the result of your work.
+3. Go to you the Analog Clock widget, select *Skin: Custom* and copy your modified code (all of it, not just the modified parts!) into the field **Custom skin parameters**.
+Then save the widget and reload your website front page (or wherever the clock is visible) to see the result of your work.

-See for more examples [moreskins.js](http://randomibis.com/coolclock/moreskins.js).
+See the preset skins in [moreskins.js](http://randomibis.com/coolclock/moreskins.js) for more examples.
+And have fun tweaking!

-= Can I share this fantastic skin I created? =
+= Can I share this fantastic custom skin I created? =

 If you make a nice skin and would like to share it, then send it to the script creator at simon dot baird at gmail dot com or paste the custom parameters into a new ticket (mark it as 'not a support question') on the Support tab.